AngeloDamante/java-remedial-lessons/README.md

 ```

 ## Course Syllabus
+- Intro
     - Function and return values in Java;
     - Array in Java;

+- OOP
     - Classes and Objects;
     - Attributes, methods and incapsulation;
     - UML for class diagram;
     - Information Hiding;

+- Polymorphism
     - Composition and Inheritance;
     - Superclasses and subclasses;
     - Overriding and Overloading;
     - Abstract classes and Intefaces;
     - Static and Dynamic binding;